sharmingaziani/Mind-Reader/README.md

 Press y or n depending on whether the number you're thinking of is present on the cards.

-After a few cards the program will guess the number you were thinking of!
+After a few cards the program will guess the number you were thinking of based on your answers to the previous questions.

 Have fun playing!